francisrocco/TEvo-Challenge/README.md

 1. Fork and Clone -OR- Download this repository
 2. Open Terminal and cd into this repository
 3. In Terminal, enter "ruby run_francis_rocco.rb"
-4. Tests can be seen by entering "rspec spec"

-### Approach:

-1. I first decided I needed to map some text to a hash to count the frequency of letters in a given piece of text.
-I could have just looked up the most frequently used letters in the English language on Google but I thought it could be more fun to find out for myself.

-2. My program is set up so any file can be used within the run method.
-I could have used a large book like War and Peace, which would have been a very good representation of the frequency of English language letters but I decided to go with two, shorter works instead.
-One is a transcript of Chimamanda Ngozi Adichie's TED talk, *"We Should All Be Feminists"* [[source]] (https://vialogue.wordpress.com/2013/12/30/ted-we-should-all-be-feminists-chimamanda-ngozi-adichie-at-tedxeuston-transcript/).
-The other is a transcript of Michelle Obama's Commencement Speech at City College's 2017 Graduation [[source]](https://obamawhitehouse.archives.gov/the-press-office/2016/06/03/remarks-first-lady-city-college-new-york-commencement).

-3. I then ordered the letters in descending order by frequency.
-My logic is that if a letter is most used, we want it to be the first option on a key to make the least amount of presses.
-If we then assign the 8 most frequently used letters to the numbers 2-9, they will use only 1 key press.
-We then assign the next 8 letters to the numbers 2-9 for two presses each, etc.

 ### Result: